-Reassessment of the dissertation or other substantial work will be permitted on one occasion only, under such conditions as the Examiners may prescribe in each case.
+Where a candidate requires a higher grade in the dissertation to satisfy the requirements set out in §8.1, reassessment of the dissertation will be permitted on one occasion only, under such conditions as the Examiners may prescribe in each case.
 Normally resubmission shall be no later than 3 months after the date of the meeting of the Board of Examiners.
-There is no automatic entitlement to repeat any previous practical work associated with the dissertation or substantial independent work or to undertake further practical work.
+There is no automatic entitlement to repeat any previous practical work associated with the dissertation or to undertake further practical work.